barotto/libRocketDoc/pages/cpp_manual/events.md

 Events are instanced through an event instancer similarly to contexts.
 The instancer can be overridden with a custom instancer if a custom event is required; this is generally only needed to integrate a scripting language into {{page.lib_name}}.

-A custom event inherits from {{page.lib_ns}}::Core::Event.
+A custom event inherits from `{{page.lib_ns}}::Core::Event`.
 There are no virtual functions to be overridden.

 #### Creating a custom event instancer

 A custom event instancer needs to be created and registered with the {{page.lib_name}} factory in order to have custom events instanced.
-A custom event instancer derives from {{page.lib_ns}}::Core::EventInstancer and implements the required pure virtual functions:
+A custom event instancer derives from `{{page.lib_ns}}::Core::EventInstancer` and implements the required pure virtual functions:

 ```cpp
 // Instance an event object.